ASCNomuda/ascnomuda.github.io/_posts/2017-01-09-saab-seaeye-case-study.md

 A World leader in underwater vehicles, Saab Seaeye is the world's largest manufacturer of electric Remotely Operated Vehicles (ROVs).

-This includes Saab's range of tethered, autonomous and hybrid underwater vehicle systems for the defence industry.&nbsp;
+This includes Saab's range of tethered, autonomous and hybrid underwater vehicle systems for the defence industry.

 Saab Seaeye’s products set the benchmark by which all electric powered ROVs are compared today.